AdobeDocs/experience-manager-64.en/help/sites-deploying/revision-cleanup.md

      <li>First, check the log entries<br /> </li>
      <li>Depending on the information in the logs, take appropriate action:
       <ul>
-       <li>If the logs show five missed compact cycles and a timeout on the <span class="code">forceCompact</span> cycle, schedule the maintenance window to a quiet time when the amount of repository writes is low.
+       <li>If the logs show five missed compact cycles and a timeout on the <code>forceCompact</code> cycle, schedule the maintenance window to a quiet time when the amount of repository writes is low.
 You can check repository writes in the repositoy metrics monitoring tool located at <em>https://serveraddress:serverport/libs/granite/operations/content/monitoring/page.html</em></li>
        <li>If the cleanup stopped at the end of the maintenance window, make sure the configuration of the maintenance window in the Maintenance Tasks user interface is big enough</li>
        <li>If available heap memory is not sufficient, make sure instance has enough memory.</li>
        <li>In case of a late reaction, the segmentstore might grow too much for Online Revision Cleanup to complete even within a longer maintenance window.
 For example, if there was no successful Online Revision Cleanup completed in the last week then it is recommended to plan an offline maintenance and to execute Offline Revision Cleanup in order to bring the segmenstore back to a manageable size.</li>